-- (c) uphold your appeal on the basis that, on the balance of probabilities, there are grounds for your case to be reconsidered and refer your case to the Chair of the Programme Assessment Board (PAB).
-If you remain dissatisfied with the decision of the PAB after they have reconsidered the case and you believe you have grounds, you may submit a further appeal. - or - (d) uphold your appeal on the basis that, on the balance of probabilities, you have provided a good and valid reason for failing to report your circumstances to the Programme Assessment Board and refer your appeal to the Student Engagement Team.
-If you remain dissatisfied with the decision of the Student Engagement Team after they have reconsidered the case and you believe you have grounds, you may submit a further appeal. - or - (e) investigate your appeal further in accordance with the process described in 7.7.4
+- or - (c) uphold your appeal on the basis that, on the balance of probabilities, there are grounds for your case to be reconsidered and refer your case to the Chair of the Examination Board.
+If you remain dissatisfied with the decision of the board after they have reconsidered the case and you believe you have grounds, you may submit a further appeal. - or - (d) uphold your appeal on the basis that, on the balance of probabilities, you have provided a compelling reason for failing to report your circumstances to the Examination Board and refer your appeal to the

+Student Engagement Team.
+If you remain dissatisfied with the decision of the Student Engagement Team after they have reconsidered the case and you believe you have grounds, you may submit a further appeal.

+(e) investigate your appeal further in accordance with the process described in 7.7.4